Woman reveals tone-deaf things ‘people who grew up with money’ asked her at school

 “They literally looked me up and down and said, ‘Girl you can totally afford it, you’re so skinny,’” she explained.
 “They thought I meant the calories, that I couldn’t afford the calories.
 They didn’t think I was talking about money.”

+Speaking to The Independent, she expressed how isolated she felt at college because of some of the tone-deaf things that her peers said to her.

+“When I first attended Boston University, 10 per cent of the student body was in the top 1 per cent of America.
+I was incredibly fortunate for the opportunities BU granted me, but it was difficult to assimilate,” she said.
+“I was constantly shocked about how what I thought was considered wealthy was nothing compared to these students.”

-Jess then recalled how one of her family members was “bitter” about her scholarship and told her that she was “very privileged”.
+In her video, Jess recalled how one of her family members was “bitter” about her scholarship and told her that she was “very privileged”.
 She also said that this relative claimed that the “real oppressed people were the upper middle class”.

 She noted that while she currently has a “nice apartment”, now that she’s finished school, she still felt like people didn’t realise “how truly traumatising” it was to live in poverty.
 More specifically, she said that she “gained 50 pounds her freshman year because of a binge eating disorder”, since she wasn’t “used to having access to food in a dining hall”.